What My Dissertation Is About24 Feb 2020 tagged in dissertation

 And so in the spirit of “well, I wrote it, and I might as well use it for something rather than filing all that labor away in the pit of my laptop forever,” I thought I’d share a recent abstract that I prepared that describes, in exactly five hundred words, what I think my dissertation is about as of c. mid-February 2020.

-My dissertation, “Atmospheric Media: Computation and the Environmental Imagination,” combines media and environmental studies to explore how we imagine computation in terms of physical and cultural atmospheres.
-As a key term for media studies, “atmosphere” has material and cultural nuances: our personal data live in “the cloud”; online and offline social “climates” blur; and our devices are implicated in a climate crisis that destabilizes the skies themselves.
-I argue that these shifting atmospheric metaphors reveal a shared basis in how intertwined media and the environment really are.
-Contemporary media scholars such as Jussi Parikka and Nicole Starosielski have pushed the field to engage environmental topics, from infrastructure to resource extraction.
+My dissertation, “Atmospheric Media: Computation and the Environmental Imagination,” combines media and environmental studies to explore how artists, technologists, and critics imagine computation in terms of physical and cultural atmospheres.
+An under-theorized term in media studies, “atmosphere” has material and cultural resonances: our personal data live in “the cloud”; online and offline social “climates” blur; and our devices are implicated in a climate crisis that destabilizes the skies themselves.
+I argue that these shifting atmospheric metaphors reveal how deeply computing and the air are intertwined.
+Contemporary media scholars such as Nicole Starosielski, Jussi Parikka, and John Durham Peters have pushed media studies to engage environmental topics, from infrastructure to resource extraction.
 “Atmospheric Media” builds on this work to explore the cultural challenges facing an “environmental” media studies.
 For example, the “cloud” of cloud computing becomes far less metaphorical in light of its material impacts on the planet, as well as more subtle questions of how it regulates our ability to analyze environments more generally.

 My first chapter traces the human breath across media history.
-With examples ranging from 19th century experiments in early computation to contemporary 3D printers, I explore how digital media rely on and threaten breath.
-My second chapter turns to air conditioning in data centers, arguing that air conditioning technologies constitute a medium that negotiates between computers and the planet.
-I pair readings of data centers with Kim Stanley Robinson’s speculative novel Red Mars, which explores the possibility of terraforming Mars for human life.
-My third chapter continues this planetary interest by turning to “weather interfaces,” technologies for analyzing, representing, and predicting the weather.
-I trace the role meteorological technologies such as weather maps play in the work of contemporary media artists JR Carpenter and Trevor Paglen, who interrogate how we understand the weather by rendering it as data.
+With examples ranging from 19th century experiments in steam-powered computation to contemporary 3D printers, I explore how digital media rely on and threaten breath.
+My second chapter turns to air conditioning in data centers, arguing that air conditioning technologies mitigate against data’s inevitable thermal collapse.
+Through a close reading of the data center company Equinix, I demonstrate how air conditioning permits a fragile alliance between ideas of the internet’s sustainability and its security.
+My third chapter investigates “weather interfaces,” technologies for analyzing, representing, and predicting the weather.
+I trace the role meteorological technologies such as weather maps play in the work of contemporary media artists such as J.R.
+Carpenter and Johanna Drucker, who interrogate the relationships between weather and data.
 Finally, in my fourth chapter, I engage contemporary technologies of sentiment analysis, which algorithmically classify the emotional “atmosphere” of written texts.
 Sentiment analysis pervades social media, in turn intensifying new kinds of digital surveillance.
 This is a surveillance of feeling, one constituting a total environment for regulating our interactions online.

-Media studies now takes its first steps toward a newly environmental orientation.
-“Atmospheric Media” argues that this orientation must combine attention to media’s technical qualities with their concomitant cultural work.
+Media studies takes its first steps toward an environmental orientation.
+“Atmospheric Media” argues that this orientation must combine attention to media’s technical qualities with their cultural work.
 Like atmospheres, media are expansive, quietly structuring new qualities of life.
-In its attention to atmosphere, my dissertation reveals how our media have become fully environmental.
+In its attention to atmosphere, my dissertation reveals our how media are fully environmental.